 Educating yourself about homelessness can help you understand the key issues that can cause homelessness and how you can help reduce it.
 In Georgia, a person is considered homeless if they do not have access to traditional or permanent housing that is safe, sanitary, decent, and affordable.
 Individuals and families who are living on the streets or in homeless camps, shelters, motels, or their vehicles are all considered homeless.

-The number of homeless individuals identified in Chatham County during the 2017 point-in-time count.
+The number of persons experiencing homelessness identified in Chatham County during the 2023 point-in-time count.

-The number of unregulated homeless camps that are currently active within Chatham County.
+The number of homeless veterans living in Chatham County.